William C. Chormicle and wife Lavina, Castaic landowners.

 William Chormicle was the patriarch of one-half of the infamous Jenkins-Chormicle feud, aka the Castaic Range War, which revolved around conflicting claims to

 1,600 acres of land in Castaic.
-The "war" lasted a quarter-century and claimed an estimated 21 lives.
+The "war" lasted a quarter-century and claimed an estimated 21 lives, although this has been called into question and is under review as of 2023.

 William Chormicle was tried in 1890 for the murder of two Jenkins partisans, Dolores Cook and George Walton.
 The coroner's inquest, based in part on eyewitness testimony,